johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 - **Expertise**: Does the author have specialized knowledge or educational background in the subject?
 - **Authoritativeness**: How is the author recognized by peers or industry experts?
 Are there publications or professional achievements highlighting their authority?
 - **Trustworthiness**: Can the reader rely on the author for accurate and ethical information?
 Consider their track record and any endorsements by credible sources.

+I didn't have much that addressed these points on my site.

+#### 1. Author profile

 On each blog post I had a profile picture.
 But it wasn't being all it could be; it looked like this: